tiliado/nuvolaplayer/doc/pages/apps/guide.md

     that is processed by [Nuvola.WebApp._onLastPageRequest handler](apiref>Nuvola.WebApp._onLastPageRequest)
     by default.
 This handler returns URL of the last visited page or null.
 If the URL is valid, it is loaded in the Web Worker process and initialization is finished.
-    **TODO** Advanced - Specify which URL should not be used as a last visited page
+    (TODO: Advanced - Specify which URL should not be used as a last visited page)

  4. If the last visited page is null, App Runner emits the [Nuvola.Core::HomePageRequest signal](apiref>Nuvola.Core%3A%3AHomePageRequest) that is processed